Alert

 Legal Compliance

-The failure to adhere to the requirements of the CRA could result in legal consequences, including fines and restrictions on market access.
-By complying, providers ensure they can continue selling their products across the EEA without facing legal barriers.
+The failure to adhere to the requirements of the CRA could result in legal consequences, including fines (up to €15 million or 2.5% of annual turnover) and restrictions around market access.
+Complying with the CRA will, therefore, ensure providers can continue to sell their products across the EEA without legal barriers and business disruption.

 Consumer Trust